Updated May 13, 2020

 - Cough or sneeze into your elbow or a tissue and then throw the tissue away.

-- If you’re older or have serious health issues, please take extra caution when in public and consider staying home as much as possible.
+- Take extra caution when in public and consider staying home as much as possible.

 Should I be wearing a mask?